 The Sony WH-1000X M2, Sony MDR-1000X, and the Bose QC35 all have spectacular active noise cancelling, but what is it?
 And how does it work?
 You can dive deeper into this if you’re really curious to learn the science behind it, but if you don’t feel like dusting off your old textbook and want the TL;DR version then here it is.

 Tiny microphones built into the headphones pick up what’s going on around you and then play the opposite sound wave into your ear along with your music.
 Because the sound wave that’s produced by the headphones is basically the exact opposite of the one that’s outside of the headphones, it cancels out.
 Leaving you with just the sound of your blissful music.
 See?
 That wasn’t so bad.
 Science can be cool.

-By default, 99.9% of Bluetooth headphones and speakers have SBC as the fall back option.
-When everything else has failed your product can still decode the audio data that’s being sent to it by your source device and play it with good enough quality because both devices are speaking the same language.
+By default, 99.9% of Bluetooth headphones and speakers have SBC as the fallback option.
+When everything else has failed your product can still decode the audio data that are being sent to it by your source device and play it with good enough quality because both devices are speaking the same language.
 SBC has a maximum bitrate of 328kbps, which is fine.
 But LDAC offers three modes with three different speeds.
 It has a maximum bitrate of 990 kbps in priority mode, 660 kbps on normal mode, and 330 kbps on connection mode.
-All of which are still faster than SBC.
+All of which is still faster than SBC.

 Why you should trust me?